This feature is currently in beta (early access) for Canadian clinics.

 Option 3: Track paid time off only

-Choose this option if you mainly care about tracking time off, not vacation pay money balances.
+Choose this option if you mainly care about tracking time off, rather than a vacation pay money balance.

 This is common for clinics that: